 Patterns and trends make more sense when graphically represented.

 Certain relationships in your data may be apparent, primarily if you use tables.
-But to uncover hidden insights, you need visual representations, which is beyond the capacity of tables.
+But to uncover hidden insights, you need visual representations like dot plots, which are beyond the capacity of tables.

 Tables, especially long ones, are not recommended if you want your data story to be compelling.
 Data visualization experts use graphs, charts, and maps to help their target audiences understand key takeaways without struggle.

-Let’s agree on this: You’ll be using visual diagrams, such as graphs from tables, to create compelling data stories for your audience (and readers).
+Let’s agree on this: You’ll be using visual diagrams, such as graphs from tables and storytelling with funnel charts, to create compelling data stories for your audience (and readers).

 Take a look at the tabular data below.